Wark19/NSMB-Mario-Vs-Luigi-Mobile/README.md

 - The ability to disable touch controls at will.

 ## Planed features for future updates
-- Beeing able to make Mobile-version-only lobbies.
+- Being able to make Mobile-version-only lobbies.

 ## Features I won't add
 This section recopiles the most asked features for the android port that are either not possible right now, pointless or not as good of an idea as they seem.

-- **D-Pad**: Although the d-pad is the predilected way to play 2d platformers, it sucks at that if it's on a touchscreen, wher your finguers cannot distinguish the sides, that's why i won't add the d-pad.
+- **D-Pad**: Although the d-pad is the predilected way to play 2d platformers, it sucks at that if it's on a touchscreen, where your fingers cannot feel the shape of it, that's why i won't add the d-pad.

 - **Movable/resizeable controls**: If im beeing honest, i don't really want to go through the pain that seems to be doing that just at first glance.

 ## Other Work In progress projects
 - NSMBW, NSMB2 & NSMBUD Styles.
-- Singleplayer/cooperative mode with completly new levels and remixes of old ones.
+- Singleplayer/cooperative mode with new levels and remixes of old ones.

 <details>
   <summary><h2>Credits for the base Project</h2></summary>